Defining functions

 Accepting arguments

-Functions can accept one or more arguments, specified as comma separated variable names.
+Functions can accept one or more arguments separated by a comma.

 # with_args.py